 One line of thought was a reflection on the differences in the experience between painting the skin of the first succubus and the second.
 You might imagine that those experiences would be pretty similar, and in a lot of ways they were.
 But there were also a lot of differences both in the process and in my feelings of success or frustration at various points during the process.
-(Pictured below are two of three succubi you can order by adding the Infernal Desires add-on to your Bones 5 pledge.
+(Pictured below are two of three succubi you can order by adding the Demonic Temptations add-on to your Bones 5 pledge.
 Also includes three incubi.)

 Paint desk WIP pictures – good camera, meh lighting.

 If I were writing an essay or a scholarly paper, that would be the introduction of my thesis.
 Then I would run through evidence and citations, and finish by summing up my conclusions.
 I assume blog readers are more interested in getting straight to the punch. :-> So I’m going to start with my general thoughts and then get more into the specific work-in-progress experiences that lead to them.

 Here’s the TL:DR – sometimes you will find it challenging to do tasks you think you should be able to do easily.
 It is not helpful to beat yourself up for ‘failing’ to get the drybrushing or whatever correct in this instance.
 No technique, tool, or artist performs exactly the same all of the time.
 Instead of giving up or trying to force things, it is much more productive to try to adjust what you’re doing to increase your chance of getting a good result and/or to better enjoy the experience.